 If your credit card debt is past the statute of limitations, your goal should be to keep your debt balance as low as possible.
 If your debt was sold to a third-party collection agency, you could try to negotiate a payoff amount to close the collection attempt.
 Debt collectors buy debt from the original company you owed for a fraction of the original debt total.
 Because of this, collectors might take less than what you owe if you come with strong negotiation game.

-Paying off Credit Card Debt with a Personal Loan
+Say Goodbye to Credit Card Debt with a Personal Loan

 Another option for getting rid of credit card debt is taking out a small personal loan.
 Consolidating your credit card debt by taking out a small personal loan can result in a lower interest rate or more manageable monthly payments.